Tips for Selecting a Career in Information Technology

 Review the Data on IT Jobs

 Is the IT job you want readily available where you live?
 Is demand for the job increasing or declining?
 Will the job pay what you want to earn?
-Before you take a step like earning an IT or computer science degree, it’s a good idea to answer these and other questions.
+Before you take a step like earning an IT, cybersecurity, data engineering or computer science degree, it’s a good idea to answer these and other questions.
 Fortunately, the internet provides plenty of resources.
 In particular, you should review the data at the Bureau of Labor Statistics.
 This U.S. government department provides detailed information that can help you make the right career choice.
 For instance, you can learn what IT and computer science jobs are most in demand in your region and find out local details on computer programming salaries, software engineering salaries, system administrator salaries, and much more.

 Consider Potential Degrees